elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

 ## Extracting Our Data

-Currently, we have some hard-coded `view` data.
+Currently, we've hard-coded our view data.
 But most Elm applications will separate the data into a model.
 I find it helpful to add comments and placeholder functions to my code so I can start to scaffold out where I want things to go.
 In this example, we're going to start our `model` as an empty